-Online classes, unlike correspondence courses, can give students a similar experience - but they have to be structured a little differently, since our students are not logged in at the same time.
+Online classes, unlike correspondence courses, can give students a similar experience - but they have to be structured a little differently, since our students are not logged in at the same time and we live in different time zones.
 We do not have the advantage of a spontaneous discussion, but we have the advantage that our discussions can be a little better researched, and better thought-out.

 We'll discuss the computer details later.
 Here we'll comment on how to write a good comment.